Last updated: 22 December 2020

 Where the BCO is seeking recognition of competency in another level, the assessment can include a focus on the additional knowledge, skills and experience required to demonstrate competency at that level.

 In some cases, a BCO will be in the same role, but will be performing reduced functions.
 This may be as a result of changes in the building control functions performed by the BCA, changes in the nature of consent applications or changes to the role of the BCO.
-In this case, the assessment should be focused on the BCO’s understanding of any legislative or other changes over the past 12 months that may impact the work they actually perform.
+In this case, the assessment should be focused on the BCO's recent work as this will best illustrate they are maintaining (and where applicable are expanding) their knowledge and understanding of the building regulatory system.

 Approach to contractors